Ticks in Cats - Not Only Unpleasant for Cats, But Also Carry Diseases

 - Pay absolute attention that all parts of the tick are removed – the head must not remain behind in the wound.

-- If the tick head still tears off and stuck, use a bank card or similar item and move the edge against the tick head and push the foreign body out of the skin.
-If this is not successful, carefully disinfect the spot on the skin with the tick head and closely observe the further progress: in a normal case, the head should fall out by itself after a while.
+- If the tick head still tears off and is stuck, use a bank card or similar item and move the edge against the tick head and push the foreign body out of the skin.
+If this is not successful, carefully disinfect the spot on the skin with the tick head and closely observe the area: in a normal case, the head should fall out by itself after a while.
 If an infection occurs, the cat should be brought to the vet.

 Are ticks dangerous to humans?